vitelabs/vite-wiki/docs/api/vitejs/ViteAPI/start.md

-# 开始
+# Start

-ViteAPI 包含对于Gvite-RPC接口的扩展，以及 VITE网络请求 / 监听等功能
+ViteAPI wraps and extends Gvite-RPC interface.
+Functions of network request/listening are also included.

-## 引入
+## Module Import

 :::demo